-Speech and Language Therapists (SALTs) work with children to enable them to communicate to the best of their ability.
-This sometimes involves using special equipment including communication books (e.g. PODD) or voice output communication aids.
+Our on site Speech and Language Therapists (SALTs) work with children to help them communicate to the best of their ability.
+This sometimes involves using special equipment including communication books (e.g. PODD) or specialist augmentative and alternative communication (AAC).

-Physiotherapists who work with children and young people are specialists in movement and work to help children achieve physical development and functional independence.
+The Physiotherapists at Richard Cloudesley are specialists in movement and work to help children achieve physical development and functional independence.
 The aim is not just to help children and young people move, but also to help them to make the best of their ability as, through movement, they learn about themselves and their environment.

 Students' physiotherapy needs are reviewed regularly.
 Physiotherapy may be provided individually or as a group.
-Treatment may include exercise programmes, postural management, hydrotherapy, review and provision of certain equipment as well as more intensive input before and following orthopaedic surgery.
+Treatment may include exercise programmes, postural management, hydrotherapy, serial casting, review and provision of certain equipment as well as more intensive input before and following orthopaedic surgery or botox.
+Orthotics clinics are also run at school for Islington students, supported by the physio team to provide specialist orthotics such as AFO’s or lycra suits.
 Treatment sessions may take place at school, home or respite facilities.
 Sessions at school may be run by the class team following guidance from a physiotherapist.

 Physiotherapists work as part of a team that involves training, joint assessment, target setting, joint planning and assessment for the provision of postural management equipment.
 They also write and review postural management and exercise guidelines for use at school and at home.

 Occupational Therapists (OTs) help children participate in meaningful everyday activities.
-A child’s ‘occupation’ includes activities like playing with toys, performing self care tasks (eating, drinking, dressing, using the toilet), writing or working on a computer.
-OTs assess a child’s underlying skills (e.g. like co-ordination, how they use their senses like touch, vision and hand skills), how they participate in everyday activities, and what support they may need from others to accomplish these tasks.
+A child’s ‘occupation’ includes activities like playing and leisure activities, engaging in aspects of self care (eating, drinking, dressing, using the toilet), accessing the curriculum and community access and independence.
+OTs assess a child’s underlying skills (e.g. sensory skill awareness and development, fine motor skills, posture), how they participate in everyday activities, and what support they may need from others to accomplish these tasks.

-Occupational Therapists work as part of a team that involves training, joint assessment, target setting, joint planning and assessment for the provision of specialist equipment.
-They also write and review programmes for use at school and at home
+Our Occupational Therapists work as part of a team that involves training, joint assessment, target setting, joint planning and assessment for the provision of specialist equipment.
+They also write and review programmes for use at school and at home.

-At school our dietician works closely with the medical team and the SALT to help children with faltering growth, food allergies, restrictive eating and those who require enteral feeding.
+At school our dietitian works closely with the medical team and the SALT to help children with faltering growth, food allergies, restrictive eating and those who require enteral feeding.

 Both our primary and secondary pupils benefit from music therapy provided by Nordoff Robbins.
 We are lucky to have one of their therapists visit us for one day each week, and some of our younger pupils visit the Nordoff Robbins centre.